apache/iotdb/docs/UserGuide/CLI/Command-Line-Interface.md

 ### Batch Operation of Cli

--e parameter is designed for the Cli/shell tool in the situation where you would like to manipulate IoTDB in batches through scripts.
+The -e parameter can be used when you want to do batch operations on IOTDB via the CLI/Sheel via scripts.
 By using the -e parameter, you can operate IoTDB without entering the cli's input mode.

 In order to avoid confusion between statements and other parameters, the current situation only supports the -e parameter as the last parameter.